NCJ-Hackademia/21-GRAVITY/README.md

 ---

 ## 13) License
-For Hackademia 2025 – GRAVITY usage.
+For 2025 – Varshitha usage.
 Final licensing to be confirmed by the team/organizers.